 Being able to earn a living that enables a dignified lifestyle is a basic human right.
 Support for sustainable livelihoods can take many forms: finance for small and medium enterprises, training in climate-smart farming techniques, water conservation and co-operative business management skills, especially for women.

 In recent years, the importance of protecting the earth’s resources through sustainable livelihoods has also been recognised worldwide.
-In supporting people’s efforts to earn an income, Misean Cara encourages member livelihood projects that are climate-friendly, enhance local food security and help protect against natural threats such as drought and flooding.
+In supporting people’s efforts to earn a sustainable income, Misean Cara encourages member livelihood projects that are climate-friendly, enhance local food security and help protect against natural threats such as drought and flooding.

 Misean Cara Climate Action Awards